Menu

 Posted on October 14, 2008 in General News,

 Advancements in science and technology that support full-spectrum operations, like exoskeletons, were discussed Wednesday at the annual meeting and exposition of the Association of the United States Army.
-The forum “Busting the Low-Tech Myth: Army S&T Support to Full Spectrum Operations” provided presentations on how experimental and applied technologies show the Army has advanced across the board, from recruiting to technology in theater.
-Oct 09, 2008 BY Jacqueline M. Hames WASHINGTON (October 9, 2008, Army News Service) – Advancements in science and technology that support full-spectrum operations, like exoskeletons, were discussed Wednesday at the annual meeting and exposition of the […]
+The forum “Busting the Low-Tech Myth: Army S&T Support to Full Spectrum Operations” provided presentations on how experimental and applied technologies show the Army has advanced across […]

 AFSOC's Big Training Tent